Kanchenjunga Trek 24 Days Map

 Flight:

-The flight to Bhadrapur is regular with several flights in a day starting right from the morning till afternoon.
-Capacity of the seats are much larger compared to Taplejung flights and weather does not disrupt the flight that much.
+The flight to Bhadrapur is regular with several flights in a day, starting from the morning till the afternoon.
+The capacity of the seats is much larger compared to Taplejung flights, and the weather does not disrupt the flight that much.

 Baggage: